The Ortiz family has twin daughters, Eliana (“Eli”) and Emilia (“Emi”).

 Eli, her sister, and her parents felt consistently loved and supported by the staff.
 Various staff members helped the whole family while Eli needed to be at the hospital for weeks and months at a time.

-The Ortizes know first-hand what it means to be a caregiver of a child who has a complex medical condition: the painful and uncertain moments, the anxiety that comes from being stretched between multiple responsibilities and during intense times, the exhaustion of operating on little sleep, and the need to find ways to reduce the stress each family member experiences in her/his own way.
+The Ortizes know first-hand what it means to be a caregiver of a child who has a complex medical condition: the painful, scary, and uncertain moments; the anxiety that comes from being stretched between multiple responsibilities and during intense times; the exhaustion of operating on little sleep; the need to find additional resources to help your children in all possible ways; the desperation of feeling you can't control circumstances or can't take away the pain, fear, or anguish your child is experiencing; and the recognition of how much stress impacts each family member in her/his own way...

 The idea to support complementary care and Integrative Medicine (IM) originated from the Ortiz family's personal experiences; as well as their belief in the importance of holistic care that helps the body, mind, and spirit heal.
 They want to help reduce acute and chronic stress that can cause existing conditions to worsen and new conditions to form.
 They also believe in the potential of IM, as it "reaffirms the importance of the relationship between practitioner and patient, focuses on the whole person, is informed by evidence, and makes use of all appropriate therapeutic approaches, healthcare professionals and disciplines to achieve optimal health and healing."
 (Consortium of Academic Health Centers for Integrative Medicine)

 Eli passed away March 28, 2016.
 Her light continues to shine and will always guide the Ortizes.